 Is a stop loss good or bad?
 What is the best stop-loss strategy?
 Are there alternatives to a stop-loss?
 How many different stop loss strategies are there?
 When you read books and blogs about trading there is one mantra repeated over and over: you must always have a stop-loss.
 Why this obsession with stop-loss?
 Perhaps there are stop loss options?

-Today we discuss the pros and cons of stop loss and discuss if it’s good or bad.
-As we show by using quantified examples, a stop loss mostly makes your strategies perform worse because stop-losses are a trade-off between ruin/survival and profits.
+Our backtests reveal that a stop-loss mostly makes your strategies perform worse because stop-losses are a trade-off between ruin/survival and profits.
 We also explain why we don’t include stop-loss levels in our monthly Trading Edges.
-At the end of the article, we give you several alternatives to a stop-loss.
+At the end of the article, we give you several alternatives and stop loss strategies.

 To have a fruitful discussion about the pros and cons of stop-losses, we need to understand and define a stop-loss: